vincelwt/GiftBot/language/conversations/conversation6.md

 How are you?
 * howareyou

-< I'm doing just fine in my cloud, thanks for asking.
+< I'm doing just fine in my ☁ thanks for asking.
 * reply/howareyou

 < Is the gift for a boy or for a girl? 👫